 Going for a brisk walk is a great way to generate heat, keep warm and improve circulation.
-Plus, it's free - and who doesn't enjoy a crisp and bright winter's day if you're wrapped up well enough?
+Plus, it's free – and who doesn't enjoy a crisp, bright winter's day if you're wrapped up well enough?

-Adhesive draught excluders are a good cheap option for stopping draughts in these kinds of household nooks and crannies - and they're easy to cut to size and put in place.
+Adhesive draught excluder is a good, cheap option for stopping them – it's easy to cut to size and stick in place.

 Seven ways to save money at the supermarket

 It sounds obvious but try to take fewer trips when you're bringing your shopping indoors from the car.